 As a lifelong musician, Dolly attended Sevier County High School and played drums in the marching band.
 After graduating in 1964, Dolly packed her music career hopes and dreams and moved to Nashville to become a star.

-More than 50 years later, Dolly is still at the top of her game.
-Her 2014 headline performance at England’s Glastonbury Festival drove the crowds wild and the first of several NBC movies based on her life and songs, Coat of Many Colors, shattered network television viewing records and earned a second airing on Christmas night in 2015.
-In fact it was so popular, NBC followed up with a holiday sequel, Christmas of Many Colors, in 2016.
+Many decades later, Dolly is still at the top of her game.
+Her headline performance at England’s Glastonbury Festival drove the crowds wild and the first of several NBC movies based on her life and songs, Coat of Many Colors, shattered network television viewing records.
 Today Dolly continues to expand her influence with a Netflix series, a fashion, jewelry, accessories, and housewares brand, new music, new musicals, and…did we mention new attractions?!
-Dolly stays busy professionally, and on a personal note, she and her husband Carl Dean have been married more than fifty years!
+Dolly stays busy professionally, and on a personal note, she and her husband Carl Dean have been married nearly sixty years

 During her prolific career, Dolly has written more than 3,000 songs, many of which are number one hits.
 She also has 25 number one country singles, 55 Top 10 country hits, 8 Top 40 pop hits, 26 gold and platinum record awards, 7 Grammy Awards (and 44 nominations), 11 CMA Awards, 2 Oscar nominations (Best Song), 5 Golden Globe nominations (3 for acting), an Emmy nomination and more than 100 million records sold.
 But no matter how much she achieves, Dolly always makes sure she gives back.

 In 1986, Dolly wanted to do something for the folks in her Tennessee mountain home.
 Partnering with Herschend Family Entertainment, Dolly opened her Dollywood family theme park in nearby Pigeon Forge, Tennessee.
-This 150 acre park has grown adding new rides, shows, restaurants and festivals in the past 30 years.
+This 150 acre park grows each year adding new rides, shows, restaurants and festivals.

 Only two years after Dollywood opened, Dolly cut the ribbon on her Dolly Parton's Stampede dinner attraction, also located in Pigeon Forge.
 The show features a friendly rivalry between the North and South with 32 magnificent horses plus ostriches, pigs, and amazing stunts!
 In 2001, Dolly opened the third of her Dollywood companies in Sevier County, Dollywood’s Splash Country.
 This 35 acre park, filled with slides, a lazy river and wave pool, is open late May through early September each year.
 Most recently, she added Pirate’s Voyage dinner show to her collection of quality family fun attractions in the area.